What is informed decision making?

 • Information Sharing: Care providers must clearly explain the treatment choices along with their risks, benefits, and other options.

-• Comprehension: It’s vital that patients grasp this information.
+• Comprehension: It’s really important that patients grasp this information.
 Providers might need to adjust materials for different educational backgrounds or languages.

 • Voluntariness: Patients should make choices freely without pressure, having had enough time to consider the options.